 As I held the phone in my hands, I knew that it was time to make another hard call.
 It had been over a year since I had spoken with my family friend and counselor.
 She had helped me through some very tough times in the past, and even though I felt reluctant to share our latest news, I knew that the Lord was prompting me to share my need.

-It’s not been easy to share the news of my husband’s terminal illness with anyone.
+It has not been easy to share the news of my husband’s terminal illness with anyone.
 How do you start a conversation like that?

-“Hello, we’ve received word that my husband won’t be with us much longer.”
+“Hello.
+We’ve received word that my husband won’t be with us much longer.”

 No, that’s too abrupt.
 Maybe this instead:

-I TAKE YOU: SHOWING KINDNESS
+SHOWING KINDNESS

-The first chapter spoke on Kindness, a topic I had long been considering, especially since I kept coming across Chronic Joy’s Kindness → Pass It On emphasis.
-However, I did not realize that in many little ways I had been showing unkindness to my husband throughout this exploration of our unique journeys with chronic and terminal illness.
+Chapter 1 of I Take You in Sickness and Health discussed kindness, something I often considered, especially since I kept coming across Chronic Joy’s Kindness → Pass It On emphasis.
+However, I did not realize that I had been showing unkindness to my husband in many small ways throughout this exploration of our unique journeys with chronic and terminal illness.

-I TAKE YOU: THE QUESTIONS DEEPEN
+THE QUESTIONS DEEPEN

 1. Kindness